 But, what we are most excited about is the regeneration of our Pollinator Garden, just to the right of the entrance at Matthies Grove in Peoples State Forest (off East River Road)!

-Erik fired up his Alaskan Mill–a chain saw apparatus that can mill fallen trees in the forest–to harvest Oak and Hemlock logs to use as “cookies” or stepping stones for the pollinator garden.
+Erik fired up his Alaskan Mill–a chain saw apparatus that can mill fallen trees in the forest–to harvest Oak and Hemlock logs, with the help of FALPS Board President Ralph Scarpino and Board member Jim Lussier, to use as “cookies” or stepping stones for the pollinator garden.
 White Flower Farm gave us a huge boost last year when FALPS’ member Amy Connelly, who used to work there, asked them to donate some flowers.
 They gave us dozens of Daffodils and Narcissus and they brightened the park and welcomed visitors this Spring.

-Now Erik, Helen Ann and Erik’s Mom, Linn and other volunteers have placed the cookies in stone, planted seeds–even erected benches!
+Now Erik, Helen Ann and Erik’s Mom, Linne and other volunteers have placed the cookies in stone, planted seeds–even erected benches!